Principles

 Freedom and reliability

-People need room to choose and grow, but the organization still needs dependable coverage for core work.
+People need room to choose and grow, but the organization still needs dependable coverage, clean handoffs, and recovery paths for core work.

 Specialization and fluidity

 Deep craft matters.
 The goal is not universal generalism.
-The goal is to loosen the boundary between craft areas when the work demands it.
+The goal is to widen access to work when needed without pretending expertise is interchangeable.

 Autonomy and stewardship

-Self-selection works only when there are explicit constraints, review points, and shared understanding of what cannot be dropped.
+Choice works only when there are explicit constraints, review points, and shared agreement about what cannot be dropped or delayed.

 Adaptation and coherence

-Crews can form and dissolve frequently, but the wider system still needs memory, standards, and continuity.
+Crews can form and dissolve around changing work, but the wider system still needs memory, standards, documentation, and continuity.

 How to use this page